rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 In many cases, data generation based on the descriptor file format may be too complex and a script based generation too slow.

 In these cases you can provide a custom class that implements the com.rapiddweller.task.Task interface and can be invoked from the Benerator descriptor file.
-For example you could write a Task implementation that calls business logic for triggering complex operations on business objects.
+For example, you could write a Task implementation that calls business logic for triggering complex operations on business objects.

 Such a class can be instantiated and invoked with a similar syntax like any JavaBean, e.g.: